Being a new gardener is hard.

 Try to water near the surface of the soil, not over your leaves.

 When you water your garden, you’re trying to get it to the root system.
 Avoid haphazardly pouring it all over the top of the leaves.
 This is just wasted water that will evaporate off of your plants.
+You can irrigate at the best time to water, but lose precious H2O by doing this.

 When you water, water deeply.